muneko/Covid-19-Numbers/README.md

 us50state shows a list of the 50 US states, a running total for each state along with a daily count

 In each case the amount of data is kept to a minimum.

+To see an example in HTML format visit:

+muneko.github.io/blog